yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/connect-ycql.md

 ## 1. Are YugabyteDB processes running?

 First, ensure that the expected YugabyteDB processes on the current node.
-At a minimum, the tserver process needs to be running to be able to connect to this node with a CQL client or application.
+At a minimum, the tserver process needs to be running to be able to connect to this node with a YCQL client or application.
 Additionally, depending on the setup, you might expect a master process to also be running on this node.
 Follow the instructions on the [Check Processes](../../nodes/check-processes/) page.